 Interest Credits for Post-2010 Balance.
 Each Plan Year, an Interest Credit will be added to your Post-2010 Balance.
 For each Plan Year that ends before your Retirement Payment Date, your Interest Credit will be added to your Post-2010 Balance as of December 31 of the Plan Year and will equal the interest crediting percentage described below times your Post-2010 Balance as of January 1 of the Plan Year.
 For the Plan Year in which your Retirement Payment Date occurs, a pro-rated Interest Credit will be added to your Post-2010 Balance as of the last day of the month before your Retirement Payment Date.

-The interest crediting percentage for your Post-2010 Balance is 4%.
+The Interest crediting percentage for your Post-2010 Balance is 4%.

 Example.
-As of December 31, 2015, Maria is age 41.
-Her Post-2010 Balance as of January 1, 2016, is \$6,000.
-Suppose that Maria's Pension-Eligible Compensation for 2016 is \$60,000.
-As of December 31, 2016, an Interest Credit of \$240 and a Contribution Credit of \$4,200 will be added to Maria's Post-2010 Balance.
-The Interest Credit and Contribution Credit will be calculated as follows:
+As of December 31, 2015, Maria was age 41.
+Her Post-2010 Balance as of January 1, 2016 was \$6,000.
+Maria's Pension-Eligible Compensation for 2016 was \$60,000.
+As of December 31, 2016, an Interest Credit of \$240 and a Contribution Credit of \$4,200 were added to Maria's Post-2010 Balance.
+The Interest Credit and Contribution Credit are calculated as follows: